 Sometimes as a collector, physical albums and movies can just cost too much!
-In today’s digital age it’s all about sharing; sharing and adding “new forgotten” (perhaps even abandoned music, by the streaming services who accept big bucks to only advertise new artists) memories to our digital playlists/watchlist.
-Most music posted here can either be found on Rhapsody & Spotify (Rhapsody has a bigger library of original music tho (34+ million songs and growing every week)).
-Most of my “Classic Film Recommendations” can be found on either Hulu, Netflix, Amazon, Amazon Prime, iTunes, GooglePlay, or VUDU.
+In today’s digital age it’s all about sharing; sharing and adding “new forgotten” (perhaps even abandoned music by the streaming services who accept big bucks to only advertise new artists) memories to our digital playlists/watchlist.
+Most music posted here can either be found on Rhapsody & Spotify.
+For now, Spotify’s desktop (PC) application is totally free to use.
+However, Rhapsody has a bigger library of original music tho (34+ million songs and growing every week).
+Most of my “Classic Film Recommendations” can be found on either Hulu, Netflix, Amazon, Amazon Prime, Amazon’s On-Demand, iTunes, GooglePlay, or VUDU.

-I recommend that you bookmark my site and visit at least once every week.
-I frequently updating my blog with something.
-Follow me on twitter to get updated on my latest articles.
+I recommend that you bookmark my site and visit at least once every week; I frequently updating my blog with something.
+Follow me on twitter to get my classic tweets AS WELL AS updated articles.
+If you’d like to also contact me, you can do so by sending me a direct message through twitter.
 Please be kind and tell your friends about VintageNewscast.com, your new home for new classic discoveries!

 Updated June 13, 2015